rohanbk/Mountain-Project-Scraper/README.md

 cd mountain_project_scraper
 ```

-Run the Areas Spider (will crawl all area pages i.e. not route or boulder problem description pages)
+Run the ClimbingAreasSpider (will crawl all area pages i.e. not route or boulder problem description pages)
 ```
-scrapy crawl areas -o [file_path of output file]
+scrapy crawl climbing_areas -o [file_path of output file]
 ```

 To play around with the markup for a single page (i.e. good way to debug or play around with CSS/Xpath selectors)